-- A guest walks into your property, and approaches the Operator Tablet.
+- A guest walks into your property, and approaches the Mews Kiosk.

 - He/she goes through the check-in process, and gets to the "create key" stage.

-- Operator communicates this information to Mews Server.
+- The kiosk communicates this information to Mews Server.

 - Mews Server communicates the key creation command to Mews Connector with the relevant information.

 - Mews Connector sends the key creation command to your lock software using a format that the lock software accepts (the door lock protocol).

 - The door lock software processes it and instructs the encoder to get ready for encoding a key.

 - The guest places a card on the machine.